kennethskiba/kennethskiba.github.io/_pages/about.md

 News
 ======
+- **July 20, 2026** The paper Lydia Blümel, Kai Sauerwald, Kenneth Skiba, Matthias Thimm: *On the Complexity of the Discussion-based Semantics in Abstract Argumentation* has won the **best paper award** at [NMR 2026](https://nmr.krportal.org/2026/).
 - **July 01, 2026** Returned from my research stay at the [Individual and Collective Reasoning Group](https://icr.uni.lu/index.html) led by [Leon van der Torre](https://icr.uni.lu/leonvandertorre/) at the University of Luxembourg.
 - **June 17, 2026** Paper accepted for [COMMA 2026](https://comma2026.vercel.app/):
   > Ulla Wege, Kenneth Skiba, Matthias Thimm: *Aggregating Ranking-based Semantics in Abstract Argumentation*
-- **May 18, 2026** Two Papers accepted for [NMR 2026](https://nmr.krportal.org/2026/):
-  > Lydia Blümel, Kai Sauerwald, Kenneth Skiba, Matthias Thimm: *On the Complexity of the Discussion-based Semantics in Abstract Argumentation*

-  > Kenneth Skiba, Jean-Guy Mailly,  Jérôme Delobelle: *Ranking-based Semantics for Incomplete Argumentation Frameworks*